Gabrielhephzibah/FluffyApp/README.md

 - **Model:**
   - Contains model or data classes used in the UI layer.
 - **Repository:**
-   - Contains interfaces that are implemented by the Repository in the Data Layer.
+   - Contains methods that are implemented by the Repository in the Data Layer.

 > **Note:** This layer does not include a dedicated use-case layer.